Improve the effectiveness of your website.

 Do they have a list of the ‘top ten reasons for X’?
 If they do, write a post on your site for the ‘top twenty reasons for X’ (Backlinko calls this Skyscraper posting, and it works).

-For more general content, just make a list of keywords that you don’t rank for and brainstorm titles for new posts or pages.
+For more general content, just list keywords you don’t rank for and brainstorm titles for new posts or pages.

-Firstly, you’ll be producing content that you know people are looking for.
+Firstly, you’ll produce content that you know people are looking for.

-Secondly, you’ll be going head-to-head with your competitors in the rankings and with some well-produced content, you should be able to out-rank them in the results.
+Secondly, you’ll be competing with your competitors in the rankings, and with some well-produced content, you should be able to outrank them in the results.

 Check the search volume (how often the term is searched for) and the competitiveness (how hard it is to rank for the keyword).

-Ideally, you want high-volume, low competitiveness to get started.
+Ideally, you want high volume and low competitiveness to get started.

 Note search intent.